Wheaton Office | St. Charles Office

-Employment Discrimination
+Wheaton Employment Discrimination Attorneys

-Employment Discrimination Attorneys in DuPage County
+Employment Discrimination Lawyers Defending Employees in DuPage County

 What Is Employment Discrimination?

-Employment discrimination is the unlawful treatment of an employee or applicant based on certain characteristics, such as race, gender, religion, national origin, disability status, and age.
+Employment discrimination is the unlawful treatment of an employee or applicant based on certain protected characteristics, such as race, gender, religion, national origin, disability status, and age.
 This type of discrimination can take many forms, including employment decisions like hiring, firing, promotions, and other workplace-related matters.
 Discrimination in the workplace can also take the form of unequal pay or the creation of a hostile work environment that affects a person's job performance or their overall well-being.

 Employment Discrimination Laws